-Silicon Carbide is a compound of silicon and carbon with chemical formula SiC
+Silicon Carbide is a compound of silicon and carbon with the chemical formula SiC.

-Named by the original manufacturer, Edward Goodrich Acheson, in 1890, who originally attempted to synthesize artificial diamond, but ended up creating blue crystals of silicon carbide.
+Named by the original manufacturer, Edward Goodrich Acheson, in 1890, he initially attempted to synthesise artificial diamond but created blue crystals of silicon carbide.